 I launched Two In Tow & On The Go in 2017 to share pictures, tips, and stories to inspire parents to get out of the house with their kids.
 The blog started on California’s Central Coast.
 We moved to Washington state in 2020, officially taking the @two.n.tow adventure with us to the PNW!

 I’m a writer, stay-at-home mom and, hopefully, your new go-to account on Instagram 😎.
 I also work with family-related brands and share all things #momlife, including comfy fashion looks from time to time.
 My newspaper reporter background makes me different from the crowd.
 I was a newspaper reporter for 15 years before Two in Tow & On The Go crossed over as a monthly print column in two California magazines.

-I connect daily to a growing audience of 19K followers across four platforms, primarily on Instagram, sharing our experiences with hotels, destinations, local businesses, new products and everyday lifestyle content.
+Online, I connect daily to a growing audience of readers across four platforms and share our experiences with hotels, destinations, local businesses, new products and our day-to-day life with kids.
 Readers know me for my storytelling, my photography and, above all, my honesty.
 Writing makes me happy, and you’ll also often find me reflecting on life and motherhood here.

 If you think your brand or destination resonates with this, then let’s connect!
 I provide my Media Kit with a closer look at my audience analytics upon request.